 “There are only four kinds of people in the world.
 Those who have been caregivers.
 Those who are currently caregivers.
 Those who will be caregivers, and those who will need a caregiver.” ― Rosalyn Carter

 Caring for a loved one that requires assistance is an act of love, but it can also be very mentally, physically, and financially stressful.
-If caregivers don’t make a concerted effort to manage and cope with that stress, this act of love can quickly turn into caregiver burnout.
+Caregivers must make a concerted effort to manage and cope with that stress.
+Otherwise, this act of love can quickly turn into caregiver burnout.

 Signs of Caregiver Stress